jacobswider/WaterIntakeTracker/README.md

 -->
 - Install the react and flask libraries needed.
 - Run the backend first.
 First do cd backend, then do python3 / (python version) app.py
-- Using the server link you get, paste that to the code if it's not the same as what we have for our server link.
+- Using the server link you get, paste that to the code where the server link is used if it's not the same.
+If it's the same server link, then proceed to the next step.
 - Open a new terminal.
-- Do cd frontend, and npm start.
+- Do cd frontend, and npm start on the terminal.

+## Setting up the environment variable for OpenAI API key

+- Install python-dotenv on terminal using the command pip install python-dotenv.
+- Create a .env file in the root of the project so in app.py.
+Do this by doing touch.env on the terminal.
+- Add the OpenAI API key to the .env file.
+- Add the .env to the .gitignore file.
+Make sure .env is initialized in .gitignore.

 ## Demo<!-- Required -->
 <!--